-£165,000 [one hundred & sixty five thousand pounds]
+£175,000 [one hundred & seventy five thousand pounds]

 There is a steady demand for properties of this size and type within the village of Caol.
+Our valuation does however reflect the fact that the property is in need of repair, upgrade and modernisation.

-Report author John Strachan MRICS Address Samuel & Partners FS Scotland, First Floor, 20 High Street, Fort William, Scotland, PH33 6AT Signed Electronically prepared by Samuel & Partners Date of report 24 April 2024
+Report author John Strachan MRICS Address Samuel & Partners FS Scotland, First Floor, 20 High Street, Fort William, Scotland, PH33 6AT Signed Electronically prepared by Samuel & Partners Date of report 09 June 2025